coderefinery/git-collaborative/_episodes/03-distributed.md

 Features:

-- Typically all developers have only read access.
+- Most developers have only read access.
 - For a public repository everybody has read access.
-- Typically only very few people have write access.
+- Only very few people (the maintainers) have write access.
 - Typically nobody pushes directly to the central repo.
 - Central repo and the forks typically reside in the "cloud".